-Skills Building Seminars are comprised of video reviews and case conferences which are presented by fellows on a rotating basis.
+Skills Building Seminars are composed of both video reviews and case conferences, which are presented by fellows on a rotating basis.
 These may include interviews with child/adolescent patients, family interview sessions, and consultation issues.
 Also included within this seminar series are talks from invited speakers to discuss various topics of interest.
 Past topics have included: Applied Behavior Analysis, Complementary and Alternative Medicine, Adoption, and Narrative Family Therapy.
-For video reviews, fellows are joined by PGY 3-4 adult psychiatry residents.

 Knowledge Base Seminars are part of a two year curriculum designed to provide fellows with a comprehensive education on a wide variety of psychiatric issues.
 During the summer months (July and August), first and second year fellows are separated; first year fellows attend Summer Orientation and Introduction to Child & Adolescent Psychiatry, while second year fellows attend Transition to Practice seminars.
 For the remainder of the year, all CAP fellows attend seminars together.
 Topics include: Child Development, ADHD, CD/ODD, Depression, Bipolar, Anxiety, OCD, Attachment, PTSD, Poverty, Advocacy, Med/Psych and Consultation / Liaison, School Consultation, Forensics, High Risk Children & Adolescents.

 - Journal Club & Case Conference

 Journal Club is held monthly.
 One fellow is assigned to provide the article and lead the discussion.
 Historical papers in the field of Child Psychiatry are reviewed, as well as contemporary articles to answer clinical questions.
 During Case Conferences, fellows are assigned on a rotating basis to present an outpatient treatment case to an interdisciplinary group.